 - Application cover sheet (Word 59.0 KB)

 - Curriculum Vitae (3 pages + 1 for each team member)

 - Supporting materials (see information below)

 The core element of the application is a written statement in which applicants describe their contribution to teaching excellence at the institution.
-Applicants must address each of the selection criteria, and provide evidence to support their claims in line with each criteria.
-The written statement is limited to two (2) A4 pages in total.
+Applicants must address each of the assessment criteria, and provide a range of evidence to support their claims in line with each criteria.
+The written statement is limited to eight (8) A4 pages in total.

 The written statement should be presented in order, under the following headings:

 Synopsis (maximum 200 words, written in the third person)

 The Synopsis of up to 200 words should include a description of the applicant's teaching area or discipline, teaching experience, teaching focus and methods.
 The Synopsis must be written in the third person, use plain English and inform the audience about the applicant's teaching.

 The overview should summarise the claims made against the assessment criteria.

 1. Approaches to teaching and the support of learning that influence, motivate and inspire students to learn